standard-schema/standard-schema/packages/spec/README.md

 The `StandardSchema` interface defines four properties that a schema library must implement to be compatible.

-- `~standard` stores the version number and can be used to test whether an object is a Standard Schema.

-- `~vendor` stores the name of the schema libarry.
-This can be useful for performing vendor-specific operations in special cases.

-- `~validate` is a function that validates unknown input and returns the output of the schema if the input is valid or an array of issues otherwise.
-This can be discriminated by checking whether the `issues` property is `undefined`.

-- `~types` is used to associate type metadata with the schema.
-This property should be declared on the schema's type, but is not required to exist at runtime.
-Authors implementing the schema are encouraged to use TypeScript's `declare` keyword or other means of avoiding runtime overhead. `unknown` can be used as a fallback for `input` and/or `output` depending what inference the implementation supports.

 ```ts
 /**
  * The Standard Schema v1 interface.